-"elephant handles" appeared which CHIBOUK/TOBACCOPIPE accompanied cooking jars; usually these handles are linked to the body first time during this period, resulting of the jars below the mouth on the spherical body; this was popular at the beginning of the Ottoman era (Fig. 2).
+"elephant handles" appeared which CHIBOUK/TOBACCOPIPE accompanied cooking jars; usually of the jars below the mouth on the spherical body; this was popular at the beginning of the Ottoman era (Fig. 2).

 Figure 1 - Cooking pot from Khirbat Nawafla (in Wadi Musa), 1998, Jordan Museum